User Tools

 Deleted Emails Still Appear in My Inbox, but Crossed Out

 When you delete an email in Horde Webmail, it will still appear in your inbox, but crossed out.
 This means that it has been marked for deletion.
-To remove it completely, click on “Other” > “Purge deleted”.
-This can be cumbersome, or you may forget it, so you can create a “Trash” folder that gets purged automatically.
-To do this:
+To remove it completely, in the mailbox view:

 • Preferences > Mail